l3w15/bank-tech-test/README.md

 ```
 As a client
 So that I do not have to keep all my money in cash
-I would like to have an account
+I would like to have an account with a balance
 ```

 ```